Haggle1996/RevolutionPack/content/article/rev2changes.md

 share = true
 slug = "rev2-gameplay-changes"
 title = "REVOLUTION|2 - Gameplay Changes"
-description = "Updated for v2.0.1.0 alpha"
+description = "Updated for v2.1.0.0 Beta"
 +++

 Revolution|2 is a significant update to the original Revolution; please refer to NEI for recipe changes and don't expect everything to work the same as it did in the original Revolution.